-The following table provides an at-a-glance summary of the rules regarding the income limits for purposes of Rhode Island's pension/annuity income modification under Rhode Island General Laws § 44-30-12, based on inflation-adjusted numbers for the 2021 tax year.
+The following table provides an at-a-glance summary of the rules regarding the income limits for purposes of Rhode Island's pension/annuity income modification under R. I. Gen Laws § 44-30-12, based on inflation-adjusted numbers for the 2022 tax year.

-Pension and annuity income: Threshold for 2021 tax year YOU MAY QUALIFY FOR THE MODIFICATION IF YOUR INCOME FALLS BELOW A CERTAIN AMOUNT You file your return as: Your federal AGI is: ■ single, head of household \$87,200 ■ married filing jointly, or qualifying widow, or qualifying widower \$109,050 ■ married filing separately \$87,225
+Pension and annuity income: Threshold for 2022 tax year You may qualify for the modification if your income falls below a certain amount as seen below.
+You file your return as: Your federal AGI is: ■ single, head of household \$95,800 or less married filing jointly, or qualifying widow, or qualifying widower \$119,750 or less married filing separately \$95,800 or less Note: First column refers to filing status on your Rhode Island Personal Income Tax return.
+For married couple filing a joint Rhode Island return, income

-Note: First column refers to filing status on your Rhode Island personal income tax return.
-For a married couple filing a joint Rhode Island return, income threshold applies to couple's combined federal adjusted gross income (AGI).
+Note: First column refers to filing status on your Rhode Island Personal Income Tax return.
+For married couple filing a joint Rhode Island return, income threshold applies to couple's combined federal adjusted gross income (AGI).
 By statute, income thresholds are adjusted annually for inflation for tax years beginning on or after January 1, 2018.
 For purposes of Rhode Island's modification for income from pensions, 401(k) plans, annuities, and other such sources, filing status on your Rhode Island return must be the same as filing status on your federal return.

 Sophia, 82, is single.
-For 2021, she has \$75,000 in federal adjusted gross income.
-She is eligible for Rhode Island's tax break involving 403(b)/pension/annuity income because her \$75,000 in federal adjusted gross income is below the \$87,200 limit for someone who is single.
+For 2022, she has \$75,000 in federal AGI.
+She is eligible for Rhode Island's modification involving 403(b)/pension/annuity income because her \$75,000 federal AGI is below the \$95,800 limit for someone who is single.

-James, 72, and Isabella, 68, are married, retired, and file a joint personal income tax return.
-For 2021, they have a total of \$175,000 in federal adjusted gross income.
-They are not eligible for the tax break because their federal adjusted gross income exceeds the \$109,050 limit which applies for a married couple filing a joint income tax return.
+James, 72, and Isabella, 68, are married, retired, and file a joint Personal Income Tax return.
+For 2022, they have a total of \$175,000 in federal AGI.
+They are not eligible for the retirement income modification because their federal AGI exceeds the \$119,750 limit which applies for a married couple filing a joint income tax return.